MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/capture-and-respond-to-events-in-the-data-store.md

 On the **CustomXMLPart** object:

 - **NodeAfterInsert.** Allows a client to respond after a new node is added to a store.
-If the added node contains a subtree, the event fires only once , for the top-most node.
+If the added node contains a subtree, the event fires only once for the top-most node.

 - **NodeAfterDelete.** Allows a client to respond after a node is deleted.
-If the deleted node contains a subtree, the event fires only once, for the top-most node.
+If the deleted node contains a subtree, the event fires only once for the top-most node.

 - **NodeAfterReplace.** Allows a client to respond after an XML node is replaced in the store.